 Council provides a fortnightly kerbside collection service to the townships of Clunes, Creswick, Daylesford, Glenlyon, Hepburn Springs and Trentham and has also extended this service to include select rural areas.
-To see when your recycling is collected please refer to the timetables below.

 Hints: To learn more about what you can recycle in the yellow lidded kerbside bins click here.